What are the MEng Program Requirements? An FAQ

-Because this can get quite tricky, and can depend upon the individual's preferences, buckets should only be done in person.
+Because this can get tricky, and can depend upon the individual's preferences, buckets should only be done in person.
 In order to do buckets, just go to the Undergraduate Office early in your final MEng term.
-It is important that bucket selection be done only once, as it imposes a burden not just on the Course VI Undergraduate Office, but also onn the Registrar's Office.
+It is important that bucket selection be done only once, as it imposes a burden not just on the Course VI Undergraduate Office, but also on the Registrar's Office.
 Buckets must be permanently arranged at the time that a student is placed on the degree list to graduate.
 Therefore, please be sure that your buckets are arranged by Add Date of your final term as an MEng student.
 Unless there is a real problem, like having barely enough units, arranging buckets only takes a few minutes.
 It can take weeks, however, for the changes to be reflected.

 Anne M. Hunter